 This is how much the evening at an upmarket restaurant is going to set you back if you take a bottle of wine with:

 While Durban has the lowest average annual salary, it offers residents an affordable lifestyle.
-Durban has the cheapest groceries, the most affordable school fees, and it’s the city where eating out costs the least.
+The city has the cheapest groceries, the most affordable school fees, and it’s where eating out costs the least.

 However, remember that each of the four cities we looked at has something different to offer in terms of quality of life.
 That’s why you should consider your family’s wants and needs, along with the cost of living in a city.